sanketh-1850/OBDPlus/README.md

-# OBD++
+# OBDPlus

-OBD++ is a desktop OBD-II diagnostic assistant that couples an attractive PyQt6 frontend with a FastAPI backend.
+OBDPlus is a desktop OBD-II diagnostic assistant that couples an attractive PyQt6 frontend with a FastAPI backend.
 It reads live sensor data and diagnostic trouble codes (DTCs) from a vehicle's OBD-II port and uses integrated AI explanation to give clear, human-friendly descriptions, likely causes, and suggested fixes for fault codes.

 Every car sold since 1996 exposes standardized OBD-II PIDs and DTCs.
-Most tools only display a code and short description — OBD++ goes further by combining the code description, common fixes, and freeze-frame (snapshot) sensor data with an AI explanation layer so that mechanics and non-technical users get an actionable, easy-to-understand diagnosis.
+Most tools only display a code and short description — OBDPlus goes further by combining the code description, common fixes, and freeze-frame (snapshot) sensor data with an AI explanation layer so that mechanics and non-technical users get an actionable, easy-to-understand diagnosis.

 Key features
 - Read live sensor data (RPM, speed, coolant temp, MAF, O2 sensors, timing advance, etc.) and display them in an attractive UI with inline sparklines for each sensor.